neuefische/web-exercises/examples/testing/README.md

 A good practice is to use a clean database for every test run, so that there are no intermissions from previous operations.
 [There are specific testing tools](https://github.com/nodkz/mongodb-memory-server) that save you from using a real mongodb instance for this purpose.

-**Note**: being comfortable writing and maintaining integration tests goes beyond the duties of a junior web developer (that's why you should stop being a junior as soon as possible, it's fun to write tests!).
+**Note**: being comfortable writing and maintaining integration tests goes beyond the duties of a junior web developer (that's why you should stop being a junior as soon as possible, it's fun to write comprehensive tests!).

 ### Integration tests in React